Texas Master Naturalist™ Program

 The Texas Master Naturalist program is a state-wide program designed to develop a corps of well-informed volunteers who provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities for the State of Texas.
-Texas Parks and Wildlife Department and Texas A&M AgriLIFE Extension serve as sponsors for the program.
-There are presently 48 individual chapters statewide with a total of over 8,000 members volunteering over 2.7 million hours.
+Texas Parks and Wildlife Department and Texas A&M AgriLife Extension serve as sponsors for the program.
+There are presently 50 individual chapters statewide with more than 13,800 certified members volunteering over 4 million hours.

 Central Texas Master Naturalist Chapter